nodejs/node/doc/api/globals.md

 <!-- type=misc -->

 These objects are available in all modules.

 The following variables may appear to be global but are not.
-They exist only in the scope of modules, see the [module system documentation][]:
+They exist only in the scope of [CommonJS modules][]:

 * [`__dirname`][]
 * [`__filename`][]